 - Annual hearing evaluation by an audiologist starting at the time of diagnosis

-It is possible that recommended screenings may change over time as doctors learn more about neurofibromatosis type 2.
-Parents should discuss all screening options for their child with a doctor who knows this condition well.
-Because neurofibromatosis type 2 is a complex condition, it is very important that parents seek out an experienced doctor for their child.
+It is possible that recommended screenings may change over time as health care providers learn more about neurofibromatosis type 2.
+Parents should discuss all screening options for their child with a health care provider who knows this condition well.
+Because neurofibromatosis type 2 is a complex condition, it is very important that parents seek out an experienced health care provider for their child. .

-The doctor may suspect Neurofibromatosis type 2 after looking at a person’s medical or family history.
-In most cases, a doctor or genetic counselor will ask questions about a person’s health and the health of other family members.
+The health care provider may suspect Neurofibromatosis type 2 after looking at a person’s medical or family history.
+In most cases, a health care provider or genetic counselor will ask questions about a person’s health and the health of other family members.

 - If the types of tumors match up with what might be seen in those with neurofibromatosis type 2, and

 - If there are family members who have clinical signs of neurofibromatosis type 2.